tijptjik/ascension/S06/rules.md

 | 4     | character    | 1                 | 0%                 |
 | 5     | character    | 2                 | 25%                |

+Character Intel missions are special, as the intel is always gathered **on the same character** until they are attacked.
+This targetting of a single character means that you can build up a file on that character to make sure you're killing the right character.
+However, the consistent target is only specific to your mission.
+If another player runs a character intel missions against the same house, they may be locked on to a different character.
+So the intel can't be as easily combined.

+There is a performance penalty for the characters sent on a mission, i.e. a Diplomacy Power 3 Character may be three times as effective at gather roster intel as a Diplomacy Power 1 character, but they will only award the player 50% of their total points that episode.

+Rosters are secret, intelligence is... but doesn't have to be.
+You may form informal allegiances with other players, and coordinate diplomatic missions and share the intel between you.

 ### Violence : Attempting Murder

+**UNDER DEVELOPMENT**

 Once you've cleared sufficient doubt which House has a particular character you'd want to damage, you can send in one of your assassins to take them out.
 The purpose of killing off characters is to prevent them from scoring any more points for their house - or simply out of spite.